The Smart Sensitives Corner

 Life affects sensitive people very deeply.

-When life affects you deeply, either strength is born or illness prevails.
+When life affects you deeply, either strength is born or illness prevails, sometimes both.

 Nurture your strengths for a happier and healthier life.

 An Open Letter to Everyone Who Has Ever Called Me Too Sensitive.

 HSPs (highly sensitive people), the gifted, autistics, and other neurodiverse and wonderful brains like those with ADD or ADHD are more susceptible to environmental and emotional toxicity, increasing the likelihood of suffering from allergies, CFS, fibromyalgia, complex PTSD, etc. Few understand why life is so difficult.
 Until we, the people, clean up the planet and open our hearts, life can be less difficult with these perspectives: